jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-mandatory breach disclosure at scale will help us better understand how mundane and preventable some of those incidents can be.Figure 11\.
-Threat actors in breaches over timeAnd speaking of disclosure, the numerous Extortion attacks used by ransomware actors have caused an influx of the numbers of external actor
+mandatory breach disclosure at scale will help us better understand how mundane and preventable some of those incidents can be.
+And speaking of disclosure, the numerous Extortion attacks used by ransomware actors have caused an influx of the numbers of external actor